skip to content Underweight Healthy Weight Overweight Obese 40 18.5 27 30 14 Your BMI 0

 (Generic Tazorac®)

-Treat acne or reduce fine lines and wrinkles with tazarotene 0.1% prescription cream, an FDA-approved third-generation synthetic topical retinoid.
-While tazarotene 0.1% cream is not available over the counter, RedBox Rx prescribes this medication through convenient online doctor consultations.
+Reduce the appearance of acne and the visual signs of aging like fine lines and wrinkles with tazarotene 0.1% cream, an FDA-approved prescription-strength topical retinoid.
+While tazarotene 0.1% cream is not available over the counter, RedBox Rx prescribes tazarotene through convenient online doctor consultations with fast, free shipping.
+Let us help you customize your skincare plan today.

 1. $75 for 30 g tube (45-day supply) (auto refills every 45 days)